BrendanMolloy/milestone1/README.md

 video from repository exceeded 8MB in size preventing its rendering; opted to use a link to a corresponding youtube video Images in modal no longer extend past edge of screen Thumbnails in modal no longer overlap
-Navbar no longer occludes headings after clicking associated link
+Navbar no longer occludes headings after clicking associated link, I achieved this by adding an additional row at the end of each section and creating a paragraph of transparent text.
+This not only solved the navbar issue but added additional padding between sections, to give the viewers eyes a bit more of a break.

 Known Bugs:
-navbar occludes section headings when jumped to the associated link
+all bugs currently resolved

 -----------------------
 Deployment